jakewins/brew/README.md

       </modules>
     </configuration>

-Requirejs-maven supports almost all settings that the requirejs optimization tool does.
+Brew supports almost all settings that the require.js optimization tool does.
 Unfortunately, I haven't had time to document them properely.

 Until they are, please refer to the java-doc in com.voltvoodoo.brew.OptimizeMojo